St. Dominic Catholic Church (Washington, D.C.): Origins

 The church's southern entrance contains a relic of the first Catholic chapel built in Washington, D.C.
-This is an engraved dark sandstone which was the cornerstone of St. Mary's Chapel, a.k.a.
+This is an engraved dark sandstone, which was the cornerstone of St. Mary's Chapel, a.k.a.
 "Barry's Chapel", built by James Barry (1755?–1808) and dedicated in 1806.
 Barry's Chapel stood at F & 10th St SW under the present-day Interstate 395 highway.

 Founding

 St. Dominic Church was founded in 1852, organized by Rev. George A.J.
 Wilson, and opened on March 19, 1854.
 It was set in an area of the city known as "The Island" because, at that time, a canal ran where Constitution Avenue is today which connected the Potomac and the Anacostia Rivers.

-As the congregation grew it was recognized that a new sanctuary was needed to hold all the congregants.
-This new church was dedicated on June 13, 1875 by James Roosevelt Bayley, Archbishop of Baltimore.
+As the congregation grew, it was recognized that a new sanctuary was needed to hold all the congregants.
+This new church was dedicated on June 13, 1875, by James Roosevelt Bayley, Archbishop of Baltimore.

 After President James A. Garfield was assassinated on July 2, 1881, St. Dominic's joined other local churches in an "Appeal to Heaven" in praying for the president, with Rev. Fr.
 Rochford delivering a sermon denouncing the assassination and praying for the president's recovery.

 On March 12, 1885, the interior of the church was destroyed in a fire.

 Fire of 1885

 On March 12, 1885, the interior of the church was destroyed in a fire.^{[4][5]} The fire broke out shortly after 10 A.M. in the boiler room on the west side of the church basement.
 It spread into the church above, eventually engulfing the altar.
 The church's engineer, Florence McCauliff, housekeeper Kate Duffy, and Officer Burns of the nearby First Precinct Station House rushed to the sanctuary to save articles from the fire.
 They did not leave until they were driven out by the flames.
 Officer Burns sustained serious burn injuries to his hands and wrists, but the three were successful in removing everything of value from the altar.

-The fire brigade succeeded in extinguishing the flames before the church was completely destroyed, but broke holes in the roof and stained glass windows in the process.
+The fire brigade succeeded in extinguishing the flames before the church was destroyed, but left holes in the roof and stained glass windows in the process.
 Somber and tearful parishioners gathered outside the burning church.
 At 2 P.M., when the fire was finally extinguished, they walked into the ankle-deep water inside and carried out everything they could move.
 The event caused an estimated $50,000 worth of damage to the church, including the total loss of a $2,000 organ and the destruction of a $1,000 stained glass window over the main entrance.
-Members of the local community—both Catholics and non-Catholics—banded together to raise funds, and rebuilt the church in a remarkably short time.
+Members of the local community—both Catholics and non-Catholics—banded together to raise funds and rebuild the church in a remarkably short time.